pencil-code/pencil-code/doc/readthedocs/manuals/ultra-quick-guide.rst

 Using IDL
 ---------

 Prefer IDL?
-The container includes :abbr:`GDL (GNU Data Language)`, `a free an open-source IDL compiler <https://gnudatalanguage.github.io/>`_,  so you can also run IDL scripts inside the container.
+The container includes :abbr:`GDL (GNU Data Language)`, `a free and open-source clone of IDL <https://gnudatalanguage.github.io/>`_,  so you can also run IDL scripts inside the container.

 .. code:: idl